 The Morris Foundation only supports tax-exempt organizations described in Section 501(c)(3) of the current Internal Revenue Code and classified as other than a private foundation within the meaning of Section 509(a) of the Code; and qualified public entities described in Section 170(c) of the Code.

 To be considered for a grant, organizations must operate programs that serve the Fort Worth community.
-Generally, the programs must be conducted in Fort Worth and fit within The Foundation’s four giving areas of education, social services, healthcare and economic advancement.
+Generally, the programs must be conducted in Fort Worth and fit within The Foundation’s three giving areas of education, social services, and healthcare.

 The Foundation does not make grants to individuals and generally does not support fundraising events.
 In all cases, The Foundation does not accept amenities in connection with grants.